btmartin721/SNPio/snpio/docs/source/getting_started.rst

     include_pops=["ON", "DS", "EA", "GU", "TT"],
   )

-This will read the genotype data from a STRUCTURE file and apply the population map (if provided).
+This will read the genotype data from a STRUCTURE file and apply the population map.

 StructureReader options
 ~~~~~~~~~~~~~~~~~~~~~~~